abwilf/Standard-Grid/README.md

 Time per test: 0.07 mins
 ```

 When your search has finished, your results will be in `./results/{hash}/instances`.
 Each run has its own hash, representing a different hyperparameter combination.
-If you look in one of these subdirectories, you will find the `output` directory we expect along with the `accuracy_plot.png` and `results.txt` for that run.
+If you look in one of these subdirectories, you will find the `output` directory we expect, containing `accuracy_plot.png` and `results.txt` for that run.

 You'll see that your results have also been collated into a csv file.
 ```